cacophony-wj/licentia_black/README.md

 I am regularly available on [my discord server](https://discord.gg/jolly-coop).

-If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to me in any amount of one dollar or more via my [Patreon](https://www.patreon.com/cacophony1979) or my [Ko-Fi](https://ko-fi.com/cacophony1979).
-Your donation will better the quality of my life and ensure that I can spend more time improving _Licentia,_  as well as providing a healthy dose of motivation.
+If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider giving me a tip.
+Join my private server and check the pins of the #black channels for options to provide compensation.
+I work on this thing almost constantly!

 ## Contributing